haashi-r/AI_Interviewer/README.md

 ---

-Built with using Streamlit, Google gemini-2.5-flash, and Python
+Built with using Streamlit, Groq Llama-3.1-8b-instant, and Python